Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group

 \subsubsection{Local Kasteleyn orientations under retriangulations}

-In order to perform FSLU transformations, we now consider that the Kasteleyn orientation changes under retriangulations of $M$.
-Pachner moves for 3D manifold consist of (2-3) move and (1-4) move \cite{Pachner1991}.
-When introducing branching structure, there are totally 10 types of (2-3) moves and 5 types of (1-4) moves (again we do not consider the mirror images of these moves, otherwise the number will be doubled) \cite{Gu2014}.
-8 types of (2-3) moves and 3 types of (1-4) moves have branching structure that can be induced by global time ordering \cite{Costantino2005,Gu2014}.
-The standard (2-3) move is given in \fig{fig:23F}, which do not involve singular surfaces.
-Two examples of the moves involving singular surfaces (the representative $w_1$ of Stiefel-Whitney class $[w_1]$ in \eq{eq:w1} is changed) are presented in Figs. \ref{fig:2-3move} and \ref{fig:1-4move}.
-Other types of (2-3) and (1-4) moves are shown in Appendix~\ref{Appen:3D}.
+To perform FSLU transformations, we now consider that the Kasteleyn orientation changes under retriangulation of $M$.
+Pachner moves for the 3D manifold consist of a (2-3) move and a (1-4) move \cite{Pachner1991}.
+When introducing branching structures, there are 10 types of (2-3) move and 5 types of (1-4) move (again, we do not consider the mirror images of these moves, otherwise the number would double) \cite{Gu2014}.
+Eight types of (2-3) move and three types of (1-4) move have branching structures that can be induced by global ordering \cite{Costantino2005,Gu2014}.
+The standard (2-3) move is given in \fig{fig:23F}, which does not involve singular surfaces.
+Two examples of moves involving singular surfaces (the representative $w_1$ of Stiefel--Whitney class $[w_1]$ in \eq{eq:w1} is changed) are presented in Figs. \ref{fig:2-3move} and \ref{fig:1-4move}.
+Other types of (2-3) and (1-4) moves are shown in Supplementary Material.